zerdlg/p4dlg/README.md

+*This readme is still very much a draft*

 # ``p4dlg``

 #### P4dlg is a set of *abstractions* written in Python that lets you take full advantage of SQL features and functionality to access - & interact with - your Perforce server instances and their resources.